opencord/platform-install/README.md

 node running inside a VM.

 It should be possible to use this method on any server running Ubuntu 14.04, as long as it has sufficient CPU cores and disk space.

-*NOTE:* Currently VMs can be created using this configuration and logged into over the VTN-supplied management network.
-However without the CORD fabric they don't have external connectivity, and as a result a vSG cannot be spun up.
-A workaround for this issue should be in place shortly.
+A server with at least 12 cores and 48GB RAM is recommended.

 ## How to install an OpenCloud cluster